joshbegley/nyt-latest/README.md

 https://www.nytimes.com/2026/04/24/business/strait-hormuz-ship-captain.html

 **Deb Haaland’s Historic Run for Governor Hits a Primary Snag**\
-`The former interior secretary seemed to have an easy path to becoming New Mexico’s first Native American woman governor — until Sam Bregman challenged her.`\
+`The former interior secretary seemed to have an easy path to becoming the first woman and Native American to be New Mexico’s governor — until Sam Bregman challenged her.`\
 https://www.nytimes.com/2026/04/24/us/elections/deb-haaland-sam-bregman-new-mexico-governor.html

 **Justice Department Drops Criminal Investigation Into Fed**\